Royal Lodge: History

-Lease to Prince Andrew, Duke of York
+Lease to Prince Andrew

-In August 2003, Prince Andrew, Duke of York was granted a lease agreement by the Crown Estate for 75 years.
-The property leased included Royal Lodge, a Gardener's Cottage, the Chapel Lodge, six Lodge Cottages, and police security accommodation in addition to 40 hectares of land.

-The lease agreement required Prince Andrew to carry out, at his own expense, refurbishments under-estimated at £7.5 million at September 2002 prices, excluding VAT.
-It also provided for a premium payment of £1 million.

-The National Audit Office (NAO) report into the lease agreement stated that the Crown Estate's independent advisors had advised that the refurbishment work would cost at least £5 million and that the prince should be given the option to buy out the notional annual rental payment (set at £260,000) for £2.5 million.
+In August 2003, Prince Andrew was granted a lease agreement by the Crown Estate for 75 years.
+The property lease included Royal Lodge, a Gardener's Cottage, the Chapel Lodge, six Lodge Cottages, and police security accommodation in addition to 40 hectares of land.
+The lease agreement required Andrew to undertake refurbishments at his own expense, which was estimated at £7.5 million at September 2002 prices, excluding VAT.
+It also specified a premium payment of £1 million.
+The National Audit Office (NAO) report into the lease agreement stated that the Crown Estate's independent advisors had advised that the refurbishment work would cost at least £5 million and that the Prince should be given the option to buy out the notional annual rental payment (set at £260,000) for £2.5 million.
 Once the prince committed to spending £7.5 million on refurbishment, it was decided that no rental would be required as he would be treated as having effectively bought out the notional annual rental payment because he exceeded the minimum £5 million required for refurbishment.
 As a result, only the £1 million premium was paid to the Crown Estate.
+On 21 October 2025, it was reported that Andrew paid a peppercorn rent for the lease of the Royal Lodge and that the legal agreement stipulated he and his family were entitled to live in the property until 2078.